miso-lims/walkthroughs/2-0-samples.md

 ## 3.4 Creating Aliquots
 Propagate again from the 4 _gDNA (stock)_ samples to _gDNA (aliquot)_.

-1. Select the samples you wish to propagate:
-  * If you are continuing from the end of section **3.3 Bulk Editing**, do not navigate away from the page.
+1. If you are continuing from the end of section **3.3 Bulk Editing**, do not navigate away from the page.
     1. At the top left of the table after saving samples, click the _Propagate_ button.
     1. Enter _1_ for the number of replicates (child samples to be created from each parent) and _gDNA (aliquot)_ for the type of child sample.
-Continue to step 2.
+Continue to step 3.
-  * Otherwise, select samples using the following:
+1. Otherwise, select samples using the following:
     1. On the _Samples_ page, enter your project name in the search box.
     1. Check the boxes for the stock samples.
 They will have names that end in `_D_S1`.